How are property taxes determined in Ontario?

 Comparative Municipal Fiscal Impact Analysis for the City of Ottawa by Henson Consulting (2021) a brief update to the 2013 in-depth report (summary)

-In general, larger urban centers can offer lower property tax rates due to a larger pool of taxpayers and higher real estate prices.
+In general, larger urban centers can offer lower property tax rates due to a larger pool of taxpayers (economies of scale), higher population density and higher real estate prices, however, whether or not

 Tax classes